16 May How WAAW Foundation Is Changing The Lives of Girls One Education At A Time

-In its quest to reach more more secondary school students in Science, Technology, Engineering and Mathematics (STEM) education, the foundation trains secondary school STEM teachers from the 36 states of Nigeria on digital literacy training.
-At the end of the training, teachers return to their schools to launch STEM tutoring and mentoring programs including integrating skills learnt in existing science clubs of their respective institution.
+In its quest to reach more secondary school students in Science, Technology, Engineering and Mathematics (STEM) education, the foundation trains secondary school STEM teachers from the 36 states of Nigeria on digital literacy training.
+At the end of the training, teachers return to their schools to launch STEM tutoring and mentoring programs including integrating skills learned in existing science clubs of their respective institutions.

 The training also urged them to become positive agents and opened them up to issues around climate change.
-At the end of the training activities, participants were able to use local materials like wooden stick and carton to build a windmill.
+At the end of the training activities, participants were able to use local materials like wooden sticks and cartons to build a windmill.

 For WAAW Foundation, we have made important progress.
 With more than 60 million girls out of school, we are not there yet; we still have a long way to go.